x1wins/rails-new-with-docker-compose/README.md

 No more sqlite with rails.

-Start postgresql for Production Ready with Docker.
+Start PostgreSQL for Production Ready with Docker.

 # Background
 When I run command with `$ rails new PROJECT with postgresql`